chetmurthy/pa_ppx/README.md

-Implementation of PPX rewriters using camlp5 infrastructure.
+lugImplementation of PPX rewriters using camlp5 infrastructure.

 # Introduction